Real Gromov-Witten Theory in All Genera and Real Enumerative Geometry: Construction: Extensions over compactifications

 \begin{lmm}[Serre Duality] Suppose $(\Si,\si)$, $(\pi\!:\cU\!\lra\!\De,\wt\fc)$, and $(\wh\cT,\wh\vph)$ are as in Lemma~\ref{TSiext_lmm} and \hbox{$(L,\wt\phi)\!\lra\!(\cU,\wt\fc)$} is a holomorphic line bundle so that $\deg L|_{\Si}\!>\!2g_a(\Si)\!-\!2$ and $\deg L|_{\Si'}\!\ge\!2g_a(\Si')\!-\!2$ for each irreducible component $\Si'\!\subset\!\Si$.
 The family of vector spaces $H_{\dbar}^0(\Si_t;L)$ then forms a vector bundle $R_{\dbar}^0\pi_*L$ over~$\De$ with a conjugation lifting~$\fc$ and there is a canonical isomorphism \BE{Serre_e}R_{\dbar}^1\pi_*\big(L^*\!\otimes\!\wh\cT\big)\approx\big(R_{\dbar}^0\pi_*L\big)^*\EE of real bundle pairs over~$(\De,\fc)$. \end{lmm}

 \begin{proof} The left-hand side of~\eref{Serre_e} is a vector bundle by Lemma~\ref{Cech_lmm}.
 The assumptions on~$L$ ensure that $H_{\dbar}^1(\Si_t;L)\!=\!0$ for all $t\!\in\!\De$.
-Thus, $H_{\dbar}^0(\Si_t;L)$ is unobstructed for all $t\!\in\!\De$ and these vector spaces naturally form a vector bundle $R_{\dbar}^0\pi_*L$ over~$\De$.
+Thus, the vector spaces $H_{\dbar}^0(\Si_t;L)$ with $t\!\in\!\De$ naturally form a vector bundle $R_{\dbar}^0\pi_*L$ over~$\De$.
 The involution~$\wt\fc$ and conjugation~$\wt\phi$ induce a conjugation on the right-hand side of~\eref{Serre_e}.
 The Serre Duality provides an isomorphism between the two bundles in~\eref{Serre_e}.
 Its composition with the multiplication by~$\fI$ is an isomorphism between the two bundles in~\eref{Serre_e} as real bundle pairs over~$(\De,\fc)$. \end{proof}

 \begin{rmk} The justification of Dolbeault Isomorphism Theorem in the case of Lemma~\ref{Cech_lmm} consists of applying the exact sequence of sheaves at the bottom of \cite[p150]{GH} with $p,q\!=\!0$ and $E\!=\!L$.
 As the standard $\dbar$-operator on a wedge of two disks is surjective, this sequence is indeed exact over the central fiber $\Si_0\!=\!\Si$ (the exactness is established in~\cite{GH} over complex manifolds).
 The Serre Duality for CR-operators over nodal Riemann surfaces appears in \cite[Lemma~2.3]{FanoGV} and endows the total spaces of the left-hand side in~\eref{Serre_e} and of the bundle $R_{\dbar}^1\pi_*L$ in Lemma~\ref{Cech_lmm} with a topology via the fiberwise SD~isomorphisms.
 The Serre Duality appears on the level of \v{C}ech cohomology in the standard algebro-geometric perspective; see \cite[p98]{ACH}.
 This viewpoint would establish Corollary~\ref{Serre_crl} below by applying the Serre Duality first and the Dolbeault Isomorphism second. \end{rmk}